boshkins/pelopia/doc/HLD.md

 **PointLatIndex**: an array of pairs "coordinate, object Id" sorted by coordinate (latitude).
 This index will only contain objects with location specified as a point.
 There may be multiple entries with matching coordinates.

-The principal operation will be to extract the subset of points located between 2 coordinates [*low* .. *high*]:
+The principal operation will be to extract the subset of points located between 2 coordinates [*low* .. *high*], represented as an iterator:

 	FindSegment ( CoordIndex, LowCoord, HighCoord ) : ( firstIdx, lastIdx )
 		firstIdx = FindFirstGreaterThanOrEqual ( CoordIndex, 0, size ( CoordIndex ), LowCoord )